LODSContent/ESI/AZ-204T00A/AZ-204T00A-Lab-Setup.md

 ### Sign in to the lab virtual machine

-Log on to @lab.VirtualMachine(SEA-DEV).SelectLink by pressing @lab.CtrlAltDelete and typing in the following credentials:
+Log on to @lab.VirtualMachine(AZ-204T00A-SEA-DEV).SelectLink by pressing @lab.CtrlAltDelete and typing in the following credentials:

 **Username**: +++@lab.VirtualMachine(AZ-204T00A-SEA-DEV).Username+++